Backporter/Archive2-MutiChunk/README.md

 **Notes:**
 ---------------------------------------------------------------------
 * This tool will require both GNF and DDS, and each need to be named based off what they are.

+# Info
+Why is it important to have mipmapping you may ask, please refer to [This](https://en.wikipedia.org/wiki/Mipmap) for info on why mip-mapping is important, the main benefit is better performance, in this case, with the weak performance on the PS4 this will help a lot.